Data Storytelling for Beginners

 What does this sentence mean?
 Understatement?
 Everyone is creative.
 You and me.
 If only because we deal with new technologies and methods every day in our jobs.
 Creativity refers to the ability to generate new ideas, concepts, connections or solutions that are original, useful and of value.
 It is a cognitive process that allows a person to combine existing knowledge, experience, skills and imagination to create something new or use existing things in an innovative way.

 Creativity is a multifaceted quality and can be expressed in various areas, be it in art, design, science, writing, technology or other areas of human endeavor.
 It can take place on an individual level or in the context of collaboration and teamwork.
 So, do you find yourself in this description?
 Creativity is certainly something you use every day in your work.
-When working with data, you can live out your creativity even further.
+Working with data allows you to take your creativity even further.

 What is data?